menandmice/micetro_docs/guides/user-manual/dns_servers.rst

 To view the activity log for a particular server:

-In the Object List, right-click on the desired server and, from the shortcut menu, select Server Log.
+In the Object List, right-click on the desired server and, from the shortcut menu, select :guilabel:`Server Log`.
 A Log tab opens for the selected server that contains a list of activity and maintenance that has occurred on that server since the last time the log was cleared.

 .. image:: ../../images/console-dns-server-log.png
   :width: 80%
   :align: center

-You can clear the server log by clicking the Clear log button in the server log tab.
+You can clear the server log by clicking the :guilabel:`Clear log` button in the server log tab.

 .. note::
   For Windows DNS servers, it is not possible to view the server log if connected through an agent-free connection.